ManavJ0811/Projects/README.md

-# Quiz
+# Projects
-this is a quiz game made in python
+ALl these projects are made in python